What Is Radiation Therapy for Malignant Mesothelioma?

 At high doses, radiation therapy damages cancer cells’ DNA.
 It kills them or slows their growth.
 This gradually affects their ability to multiply and survive.
 Cancer cells with DNA damaged beyond repair stop dividing or die.
 When the damaged cells die, the body breaks them down and removes them.

-Types of Radiation for Mesothelioma
+Types of Radiation Therapy Used for Mesothelioma

 Radiation treatments for mesothelioma include external and internal therapies.
 Each has a variety of specific types.
 External beam radiation is the most common type of radiation therapy for mesothelioma.
 It involves aiming high-energy rays directly at malignant tumors.
 This noninvasive procedure effectively targets and shrinks tumors.
 It is often used for pleural mesothelioma.